artemshchirov/syncer-crm/README.md

 - [ ] Rewrite all Shadcn/ui to NuxtUI components
 - [ ] Safely remove radix-vue, @radix-icons/vue with Shadcn/ui, shadcn-nuxt
 - [ ] Find and remove all unused packages
+- [ ] Icon position and max content width container in all Notifications

 ## Setup